hobby-grade/Nintendo-Switch-Discord-Status/README.md

 A gimped, mildly decent solution to display what you're playing on Nintendo Switch on Discord.
 Thanks to [Da532](https://github.com/Da532) for doing pretty much 99% of the work on this one. ✌️

 ## Introduction
-Switch Rich Presence is a fork of ['NS-RPC' (Nintendo Switch Rich Presence)](https://github.com/Da532/NS-RPC) and is an Electron app for Windows and macOS that allows Switch users to display the game they're currently playing as their Discord status with Rich Presence.
+Switch Rich Presence is a barely competent fork of ['NS-RPC' (Nintendo Switch Rich Presence)](https://github.com/Da532/NS-RPC), an Electron app for Windows and macOS that allows Switch users to display the game they're currently playing as their Discord status with Rich Presence.

 *This was my first time ever using JavaScript.
 I'm bad at it.
 Fight me.*